 In late 2007, guided by business owners’ complaints, the Sharonville Police Department conducted a series of reverse sting operations to crack down on prostitution activity in the city’s hotels.
 Between July 2007 and August 2008, a total of 16 prostitution-related arrests were made.
-In an interview for the National Assessment, officers from the neighboring Blue Ash Police Department confirmed that Sharonville has utilized several demand-driven tactics, including street-level reverse stings, web stings, and shaming.
-As residents of Hamilton County, Sharonville johns may also be subject to auto seizure and/or license suspension, depending upon the circumstances of their arrests.
+In an interview for the National Assessment, officers from the neighboring Blue Ash Police Department confirmed that Sharonville has utilized several demand-driven tactics, including street-level reverse stings, web stings, and identity disclosure.
+As residents of Hamilton County, Sharonville sex buyers may also be subject to auto seizure and/or license suspension, depending upon the circumstances of their arrests.

 Sex buyers have also been apprehended as a result of residential reports to police and alternative investigations.
 For example, in 1987, a prostituted woman and two male sex buyers were arrested for soliciting prostitution after residents complained to police about prostituted women using Citizen Band radios to solicit commercial sex.
 Sharonville police monitored several interactions between prostituted women and CB male users.
 As a result of the investigation, a prostituted woman and two male sex buyers were arrested on prostitution charges.
 Their identities, ages, hometowns, and charges were included in reports by local media outlets.